zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom** | **Cause** | **Resolution**
 ---|---|---
-To be added       |     User id is not connected to IZUADMIN or IZUUSER      |    Connect your user id to IZUADMIN or IZUUSER
+401 Unauthorized       |     User ID is not connected to IZUADMIN or IZUUSER      |    Connect your user ID to IZUADMIN or IZUUSER
 Another problem… |           |
 Another problem… |           |
 Another problem… |           |